Make your mark with an environmental science degree

 Invisible lines marked on maps are hindering current efforts to conserve the world’s marine species such as sea turtles, according to UQ research.

 The study looked at more than 28,000 distribution maps of the world’s marine species and discovered:

-Dr Leslie Roberson from UQ’s School of Biological Sciences says these facts highlight the need for nations to work together to better direct their conservation efforts.
+Dr Leslie Roberson from UQ’s School of the Environment says these facts highlight the need for nations to work together to better direct their conservation efforts.

 “We try to fit nature into our abstract concept of borders, for instance protecting a species in one country, but those protections end as soon as it crosses into the neighbouring country,” she says.

 “This is a problem for nature conservation on land, but it is an even bigger problem in the ocean, because the lines we draw on the map make even less ecological sense in the water.
 For example, most sea turtle species are threatened and migrate across country borders.”